deep-hacker/Housing-prices/Housing price prediction/README.md

-In this repo, you can find the data used (test.csv, train.csv) source:kaggle and the jupyter notebook (Housing Price Prediction.ipynb) with all my code and generated csv file for the predicted salesprice.
+In this repo, you can find the data used (test.csv, train.csv) source:kaggle and the jupyter notebook (Housing Price Simple.ipynb) with all my code and generated csv file for the predicted salesprice.